rayanramoul/Analysis-of-NLP-Text-Classification-methods/README.md

 ipython kernel install --name "local-venv" --user
 ```

-Also download the file here :
+Also download the dataset (.csv) file here :
 https://drive.google.com/open?id=0B3Dew8ySHdLcQW82LVZfTmRLM1U

 And the Google Word2Vec here : ( then extract it in the same root directory of the notebook ) :